Cedric-antwi/shopping-app-project/README.md

 # E-commerce shopping website
-This project was built using React
+TThis tech store is an e-commerce platform built using React and developed in Visual Studio Code

 # Getting Started with Create React App